 - Lacquer yellows

-- Acrylic paint does not yellow.
+- Acrylic paint does not yellow and looks amazing.

 - Acrylic paint is easy to touch up and does not yellow or degrade in the same negative way lacquer does.

 - Lacquer is highly explosive and toxic making it terrible to use onsite around static, gas furnaces, children, the elderly and the general public.